Does Carhartt Shrink? The Truth About Carhartt Durability

 | Carhartt Force (Polyester) | N/A (synthetic) | True to size | Negligible |

 When in doubt, err on the side of sizing up for non-pre-washed duck canvas.
-A slightly larger jacket that shrinks to fit is preferable to a too-tight jacket that becomes uncomfortable or restricts movement — the opposite of what Carhartt’s durability-first ethos is about.
+A jacket one full size larger that shrinks to fit is preferable to a too-tight jacket that becomes uncomfortable or restricts movement — the opposite of what Carhartt’s durability-first ethos is about.

 How to Wash Carhartt Work Clothes

 Carhartt’s fabric heritage is rooted in American workwear — built for people who need clothing that survives rough treatment and repeated washing.
-That said, even the most durable duck canvas benefits from thoughtful laundering.
-Here is how to maximize both the lifespan of your Carhartt and the dimensional stability you expect.
+Even the most durable duck canvas benefits from thoughtful laundering.
+Here is how to maximize both the lifespan of your Carhartt and the dimensional stability you expect from your fabric care routine.

 First Wash: Non-Pre-Washed Duck Canvas